See the Story Index for Wael Abdelgawad’s other stories.

 The road was straight as a ruler, passing through mile after mile of farms growing corn, cotton, tomatoes, almonds and grapes.
 I took out my phone and called San Francisco directory assistance.
 The automated system gave me the number for the Sequoia Surgical Center.

-I didn’t want to talk to Dr. Rodriguez on the phone or meet her at her office.
+I didn’t want to talk to Dr. Rodriguez on the phone or at her office.
 I wanted to meet in her home.
 People in offices maintained professional, reserved demeanors.
 They were on their guard.
 In their homes, however, people tended to relax.
 They were more open to sharing personal information.
 It was as if, just by virtue of being in their home, you were given the status of a friend.

 Also, people’s residences could be revealing.
 Were they ordered or messy?
 Modern or old fashioned?
 What pictures did they have on the walls, what artwork, furniture, technology, pets, decor?
 Put these together and you could learn almost everything about a person.

 “Ma’am,” I said to the hospital operator when she answered, “This is Ben Bova with the SFFD.”
 I’ve found that posing as a fire department official creates a sense of urgency that fosters compliance and gets me through bureaucratic barriers quickly.
 “Put me through to Dr. Rodriguez’s personal secretary immediately please.”

 I knew that many hospital doctors did not have personal secretaries, but considering this was a private surgical center, I was betting that Rodriguez did.
 As for Ben Bova, I chose that name at random from among the roster of science fiction authors whose work I enjoyed.